jukeliv/Copihue/README.md

 # Copihue
+ Copihue the first programming language made in Chile.
- Copihue is an open-source, statically typed programming language made in Chile with C++
+ It is an open-source, statically typed programming language made with C++